 You may need to resize the columns to read the displayed information.
-You'll know if the column is too narrow because a small black triangle in the column will be displayed.
-To view all of the information in the column, you'll need to resize the column.
+You'll know if the column is too narrow because a small black triangle in the column is displayed.
+To view all of the information in the column, resize the column.

 - ▼ To Resize a Column - 1.
 Place the pointer in the column that you want to resize. - 2.
 Move the pointer to the left or right margin of the column.
-The pointer changes from a cross hair to an arrow $(\rightarrow)$ . - 3.
+The pointer changes from a cross hair to an arrow (\rightarrow) . - 3.
 Press and hold the left mouse button. - 4.
 Drag the margin to the desired spot and release the mouse button.